Dampier-2020/South-bay-area-house-price-analysis-and-recommendation/README.md

 Evaluation Metrics:

-RMSE: Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the observed house price will be used to evaluate the model accuracy.
+varience score with training and testing dataset is used to evaluate the modeling accuracy